 Otherwise, you can proceed to navigate to the "Photos" tab and select the photos you want to use in your photo slideshow.
 As you choose the images, you'll see them appear as tiny blocks beneath the selection screen.

 Be aware that the order of these images will be the order that the photos show in the final slideshow.
 You can rearrange the order of the photos by tapping and dragging them around.
-Similarly, you can remove photos by clicking the tiny "X" icon in the corner of the respective picture.
+Similarly, you can remove pictures by clicking the tiny "X" icon in the corner of the respective image.

 Click "Next" and then select "Switch to Photo Mode."
 From here, you can also add a voiceover, music, filters, or effects to your photo slideshow.
 Once you're happy with the final product after making the necessary edits, tap the "Next" button to post the photo slideshow to your TikTok Story.